Class P4

 4. Connect to the Perforce service.

-The Helix Server protocol is not designed to support multiple concurrent queries over the same connection.
+The Helix Core Server protocol is not designed to support multiple concurrent queries over the same connection.
 Multithreaded applications that use the C++ API or derived APIs (including P4PHP) should ensure that a separate connection is used for each thread, or that only one thread may use a shared connection at a time.

-5. Run your Helix Server commands.
+5. Run your Helix Core Server commands.

 6. Disconnect from the Perforce service.